reactor/reactor-core/README.md

 ## What's more in it ?

-"Operator Fusion" (flow optimizers), health state observers, helpers to build custom reactive components, bounded queue generator, hash-wheel timer, converters from/to Java 9 Flow, Publisher and Java 8 CompletableFuture.
+"Operator Fusion" (flow optimizers), health state observers, helpers to build custom reactive components, bounded queue generator, converters from/to Java 9 Flow, Publisher and Java 8 CompletableFuture.
 The repository contains a `reactor-test` project with test features like the [`StepVerifier`](https://projectreactor.io/docs/test/release/api/index.html?reactor/test/StepVerifier.html).

 -------------------------------------